smartdevicelink/sdl_evolution/proposals/0168-rpc-design-refactoring.md

  Inside plugin also should implemented :
   - `ResourceAllocationManager` : component that is responsible for acquiring module resources.
-  - `RCAppExtension` : extension of Application Class that implements subscriptions storing
+  - `RCAppExtension` : extension of Application Class that implements storing of subscriptions.
   - `RCCommandFactory` : Command factory that is able to create all RC related commands.

 ##### Vehicle Info plugin: